TreeHacks/policies/terms-and-conditions.md

 I have completely read and understand the Terms and Conditions and Code of Conduct (the "Agreement") and its terms, and agree to comply with all rules and obligations set forth in this Agreement.
 I understand that I have given up substantial rights by signing it, and have signed it freely and voluntarily without inducement, assurance or guarantee being made to me.
 I confirm that I have the right to enter into this Agreement, that I am not restricted by any commitments to any other parties, and that none of the Organizers have any financial commitment or obligations to me as a result of this Agreement or the use of my Images.
 Prior to signing this Agreement, I have had the opportunity to ask any questions about this Agreement and TreeHacks.

-Last updated on July 22, 2024
+Last updated on August 27, 2024